Erlemar/dswok/General ML/K-means clustering.md

 ## Variations
 ### K-means++
 K-means++ helps the convergence by improving initialization.
-It selects initial cluster centroids using sampling based on an empirical probability distribution of the points’ contribution to the overall inertia.
+It selects initial cluster centroids using sampling based on an empirical probability distribution of the points' contribution to the overall inertia.
 ### Mini-batch K-means (K-means with buckets)
 Instead of using the entire dataset in each iteration, Mini-Batch K-means uses small, random batches of data.
 The process repeats until convergence or a maximum number of iterations is reached.